 Reflecting on your education at Springfield College, what would you cite as the most impactful experience?

-The ability to create my own type of program to prepare me for law school, with many different course offerings and great advisors.
+The most impactful experience was the ability to create my own type of program to prepare me for law school, with many different course offerings and great advisors.

 What advice would you give to recent alumni or current students who aspire to follow a similar career path?

-For those looking to go to Law School, I would say get into as many Psychology, Sociology, and Criminal Justice practice area classes as possible.
-This has proven to help me really understand the concepts I’m currently studying, and allowed for me to be better prepared than some of my other current classmates to be ready to work with the public.
-Always take any opportunities for internships in the field that come your way, your networking and connections will really prove to be a huge stepping stone later on.
+For those looking to go to law school, I would say get into as many psychology, sociology, and criminal justice practice area classes as possible.
+This has proven to help me really understand the concepts I’m currently studying, and it has allowed for me to be better prepared than some of my other classmates are to be ready to work with the public.
+Always take any opportunities for internships in the field that come your way.
+Your networking and connections will really prove to be a huge stepping stone later on.

 What would you say to a student who is considering a career in law?

-I am currently a first-year law student at Suffolk University Law School.
-I will be interning in the Appeal Unit of Suffolk County District Attorney’s Office this upcoming summer.
-I will be studying in the Trial and Appellate Advocacy program at Suffolk Law, and plan to become a prosecutor.
-My career focus is that of Sexual Assault, Domestic Violence, and Family Law, in the criminal sector.
+I am a first-year law student at Suffolk University Law School.
+I will be interning in the appeal unit of Suffolk County District Attorney’s Office this upcoming summer.
+I will study in the trial and appellate advocacy program at Suffolk Law, and plan to become a prosecutor.
+My career focus is sexual assault, domestic violence, and family law in the criminal sector.
 However, I will be prosecuting many other areas of criminal law as well.